CSESoc-CompClub/constitution/CONSTITUTION.rst

    Constitution amendment note:

+   Arc requires that the responsibilities of a Wellfare Officer be present within the Constitution for reaffiliation.
+   These responsibilities will largely be reflected within the role of the Community Liaison, and these duties cannot be shared by the President.
+Further details can be found below in Section ...

+   Arc strongly recommends the addition of clause 7.6, with the reasoning: "This aims to reduce the harm and distress caused by public EGMs and provide a common-sense solution to ensure your team can be at full strength."
+   Clauses 7.3 and 7.6 are to better align with the Arc Clubs Model Constitution.

    Arc strongly recommends the addition of clause 10, with the reasoning that a full EGM within 4 weeks of the AGM is rather unnnecesary, especially in the case of someone going overseas for exchange starting in term 3.

+   With a growing committee size and greater ambitions, the 2024 Executive team believe it is time for the Executive team to grow in accordance.
+We feel the inclusion of vice presidents will greater allow for responsibilities of portfolios to be handled be a dedicated person focused on bringing out the best of that area of the club.
+In doing so, the required responsibilities for the Co-Presidents has reduced to the point we believe only one president is necessary for the club.
+Further information of the new roles can be found below in Section ..., as well as smaller changes to reflect the new Executive team that may not have notes attached.

+   ~ the 2024 Executive Team

 #.
 Duties of the following Executive positions shall include but not be limited to: